devraza/website/content/blog/home-server-security.md

 measures put in place aren't baseless.
-My own experience, as well as that of a sizable number of people on the wonderful [lemmy](https://join-lemmy.org) community at `selfhosted@lemmy.world` shows that home servers are endlessly 'knocked" on, and that login attempts to services like SSH *are* made.
+My own experience, as well as that of a sizable number of people on the wonderful [lemmy](https://join-lemmy.org) community at `selfhosted@lemmy.world` shows that home servers are endlessly 'knocked' on, and that login attempts to services like SSH *are* made.
 Here's a snippet from my [fail2ban](https://fail2ban.org) filter to verify this point: